DFE-Digital/service-manual-drafts/content/index.md

 * accessibility, it's the law
 * how to write well
 * test with users, get feedback and iterate
+* save your work, sustainable and scalable ways of working
 * monitor anlytics and performance, continue to iterate and improve
 * when will it end